Contribute: # How to contribute to Wazo Platform code base

 use a tool such as flake8 to

 validate that your code respects the standards.
-Some repositories also
+Most repositories also

 include the appropriate configuration to check your code using the tox